Elastic Pricing FAQ

 You can estimate the cost of your deployment using our interactive pricing calculator.

 Snapshot storage and data transfer costs are automatically added to your bill based on metered usage in GB.
-These include the following:
+Visit the Elastic Cloud deployment pricing table for more information.

 What do the i3, 1, l32sv2, and other prefixes mean on my Elasticsearch Service on Elastic Cloud bill?